For any enquiries relating to recruitment please email firstname.lastname@example.org

 The staff team is made up of care staff, teaching staff, admin staff and the ancillary team of cleaners, cooks and handyman.
 The office staff work either in the main office or in the admin offices on the top floor.
 The core staff team is supported by a team of specialists who provide therapeutic support to students and on site help, support and training to staff.

 The care staff are split into 3 teams- blue and yellow (days) and the night team.
 Each team reports to one of the three team managers.
 A number of day staff work in rotation on nights and vice versa, which benefits the students as each team knows how the others work.
-The care team managers all report to the Registered Manager, who in turn reports to the Director of Care and Education.
+The care team managers all report to the Registered Managers, who in turn report to the Principal.

-The teaching staff team report to the Teaching Team Manager who in turn reports to the Director of Care and Education which means that there is good communication between school and home and much shared training and work between the two settings, which helps bring a great measure of consistency for the students.
+The teaching staff team report to the Heads of School who in turn report to the Principal which means that there is good communication between school and home and much shared training and work between the two settings, which helps bring a great measure of consistency for the students.